This early hands-on book matters less as a map of today's stack and more as a snapshot of the first real engineering skeleton around GPT applications.

 - Very low entry barrier for engineers new to LLM applications.

-- Clear progression from concepts to API usage and runnable mini-demos.
+- Clear progression from concepts to API usage and small runnable demos.

-- Covers a practical prompt-engineering baseline for first production attempts.
+- Covers a practical prompt-engineering baseline for first real-world attempts.

 What is outdated or incomplete